 In some cases, it happens around body openings like eyes, ears, nose and genitals.
 In non-segmental vitiligo, corresponding patches on left and right side of the body appear.

 In some cases, the patches seem to spread while in other they stay localized.
 Universal vitiligo spreads to 80% of the body.

-It is not possible to predict how your disease will progress in a particular case.
-Sometimes the patches stop forming without treatment and the skin gets its colour back.
+At times it is not possible to predict how your disease will progress in a particular case.
+Sometimes the patches stop forming without treatment and the skin gets its color back.

 Diagnosis and Home Remedies

 Diagnosis of vitiligo is easy as the doctor will be able to tell you by looking at your skin where it is affecting you.

 In order to understand the cause behind your skin condition the doctor will ask you questions to understand if other members of your family have this condition or other autoimmune conditions.

 As non-segmental vitiligo is closely associated with other autoimmune conditions, you may be assessed to see whether you have any symptoms that could suggest an autoimmune condition.
 The doctor will ask your for symptoms of hyperthyroidism and diabetes to rule out these causes.

 There are certain tests like Wood’s lamp that the doctor might be able to do in order to get a sense of your condition.